Sachin-Mehan/Bank-Loan-Project/README.md

 This project involves a comprehensive data analysis of bank loan application data.
 The analysis covers key performance indicators (KPIs), trend analysis, geographical distribution, and a breakdown of loan status (Good vs. Bad Loans), with visualizations created across multiple popular tools and the underlying data verified using SQL.

-The Dashboards are fully dynamic and are made in PowerBI and Excel.
+The Dashboards (Made in both PowerBI and Excel) are fully dynamic and interactive.

 ## 📁 Project Structure